MySocialApp/kubernetes-helm-chart-traefik/README.md

 * Deploy traefik
 * Boostrap traefik configuration inside consul kv store
 * Manage let's encrypt certificates with DNS challenge on Cloudflare
-* Manage Cloudflare DNS to register and unregister on start and stop (useful if you do not have a load balancer on top of Traefik)
+* Manage Cloudflare DNS to register and unregister on start and stop (useful if you do not have a load balancer on top of Traefik).
+When you're running on premise environment, one thing is to make round robin on you physical hosts.
+This way, your ingress services are redirected to this round robin DNS name to make it distributed.
+That mean if a node reboot, you're going to miss on 1 node on X. To avoid that, when a traefik is going to be shutdown, it automatically pull off this node from the round robin pool.
+This way, it ensures, no miss will occur.
+Then, when it start again, it puts the node back in in the round robin pool and check its presence against several public DNS servers to ensure of its availability.

 # Use this chart